 Seltzer Water is water with carbonation that may or may not contain sweeteners or added flavors, as well as varying amounts of sodium.

 LaCroix Sparkling Water is carbonated water which is sodium free and contains only natural flavors.

 LaCroix does not contain any genetically modified organisms (GMO) therefore LaCroix is Non-GMO.

-The natural grapefruit flavor is derived from pure grapefruit oil and the finished product contains approximately 11 ppm.
+The natural grapefruit flavor is derived from pure grapefruit oil.
 There are no sugars or artificial ingredients contained in, nor added, to these extracted flavors.
 Always consult a physician regarding concerns with any medications.

 What is the PH balance of LaCroix waters?

 The pH level of LaCroix varies by flavor and is less acidic than traditional soft drinks, 100% juice and juice drinks, and other typical beverages without the calories!
 If there are any concerns about your acidity consumption, please consult your physician.